 Where is Bonfire Night?

 Firework displays take place across the whole of London.
-Select your local area below, or venture further afield, and pick a fireworks party that's sure to end with a bang.
+Stay in your local area, or venture further afield, and pick a fireworks party that's sure to end with a bang.

 See London's best fireworks in photos